lvladikov/ai-media/README.md

 # AI-Media

 Generate images, videos, and audio locally using state-of-the-art open source AI models.
+Describe and analyze media content.
 Upscale existing media with or without AI.
 Convert between formats instantly.
 This tool wraps libraries like `diffusers`, `transformers`, and `FFmpeg` into a simple, unified command-line interface.

 ## Features